-ECG anomaly detection with the LSTM-AD SageMaker Algorithm
+ECG anomaly detection with the LSTM-AD SageMaker algorithm

-Different supervised and unsupervised machine learning algorithms have been studied in the literature on ECG anomaly detection [1], [2].
-In this post, we will focus on the Long Short-Term Memory Network for Anomaly Detection (LSTM-AD) [3], a standard deep learning framework for detecting anomalies in time series data.
+Different supervised and unsupervised machine learning algorithms have been studied in the literature on ECG anomaly detection [1].
+In this post, we will focus on the Long Short-Term Memory Network for Anomaly Detection (LSTM-AD) [2], a standard deep learning framework for detecting anomalies in time series data.
 We will demonstrate how to use our Amazon SageMaker implementation of the LSTM-AD model, the LSTM-AD SageMaker algorithm, for detecting anomalies in an ECG trace.

 Model

 The LSTM-AD model predicts the future values of the time series with a stacked LSTM model.
 The model parameters are learned on a training set containing only normal data (i.e. without anomalies) by minimizing the Mean Squared Error (MSE) between the actual and predicted values of the time series.
+After the model has been trained, a Gaussian distribution is fitted to the model’s prediction errors on an independent validation set (also without anomalies) using Maximum Likelihood Estimation (MLE).

 At inference time, the model predicts the values of the time series (which can now include anomalies) at each time step, and calculates the likelihood of the model’s prediction errors under the fitted Gaussian distribution.
 The computed Gaussian likelihood is then used as a normality score: the lower the Gaussian likelihood at a given a time step, the more likely the time step is to be an anomaly.